 All curriculum students are covered by student accident insurance while on campus, or when traveling directly to and from campus by the most direct route.
 Student fees pay for this secondary coverage.
 Student accident insurance is also required for some continuing education courses and is optional for all other continuing education students (See Continuing Education Fees).
-Accident insurance forms are available in the Student Development Office in Building F.
+Accident insurance forms are available in Student Development, Building F.